 A brand new instrument they could call their own.

-The Newcombe Foundation was founded by Chris Newcombe, who is currently a student at Washington State University.
+The Newcombe Foundation was founded by Chris Newcombe, during his undergraduate studies at Washington State University.

 During his studies, Chris was given the opportunity to participate in a class study in which he visited a school in Federal Way, Washington.
 This assignment turned out to be more than another project to earn college credit.
 Instead, it became a dream and mission for Chris.